-Short user manual Color selection in many programs, e.g. Adobe PhotoShop suffers from the inability
+Short user manual Color selection in many programs, e.g. Adobe

 of the color pipette to function outside the main form of the application.